The start of the Iraq War 20 years later in photos

 Getty Images

 Jan.
-30, 2005: Voters look over their ballots before voting behind a cardboard screen on Election Day in the Sadr City neighborhood of Baghdad.
+30, 2005: Voters look over their ballots before voting behind a cardboard screen on Election Day in Baghdad's Sadr City neighborhood.

 Wathiq Khuzaie / Getty Images